bob-carpenter/bob-carpenter.github.io/_pages/software.md

 * [PyAnno](https://pypi.org/project/pyanno/)

-I wrote the inference code.
+I wrote the inference code and then Enthought did the package wrapper and now maintain it.

 ## LingPipe (2003--2010)

 LingPipe is a Java API for natural language processing applications.
-It does L1-regularized classifctaion with general priors and stochastic gradient descent, sequence models with HMMs and conditional random fields, clustering with LDA and K-means, named-entity detection, spelling, correction, Chinese word segmentation, and language modeling.
+It does L1-regularized classifctaion with general priors and stochastic gradient descent, sequence models with HMMs and conditional random fields, clustering with Gibbs-sampled LDA and expectation maximization K-means, sequence chunking named-entity detection and Chinese word segmentation, noisy channel spelling correction, and token-level and character-level language modeling.
 There's thorough documentation and a wide range of tutorials with applications in multiple languages.
+Designed to run on the server side.
+Deployed to back a wide range of commercial applications.
 AGPL licensed.

 * [LingPipe](http://www.alias-i.com/lingpipe/)